Beverly Willis: Early life and education

-Willis was born in Tulsa, Oklahoma, daughter of Margaret Elizabeth Porter, a nurse, and Ralph William Willis, an oil industry entrepreneur and an agriculturalist.
+Beverly Willis was born in Tulsa, Oklahoma, daughter of Margaret Elizabeth Porter, a nurse, and Ralph William Willis, an oil industry entrepreneur and an agriculturalist.
 Willis' brother, Ralph Gerald Willis (1930–1999), served in the United States Army and later retired to the Fiji Islands.

 During World War II, at age 15, Willis learned to fly a single-engine propeller plane in order to qualify for the Women's Air Service.
 Willis then moved with her mother, now divorced, to Portland, Oregon, where Willis graduated from high school.
-Willis studied engineering at Oregon State University from 1946–48.
+Willis studied engineering at Oregon State University from 1946 to 1948.
 She graduated from the University of Hawaiʻi in 1954 with a Bachelor of Fine Arts degree with honors.

 Career

 Willis Atelier

 After graduating from the University of Hawaiʻi, Willis founded the Willis Atelier in Waikiki, where she continued the mural and fresco work begun in college under the training of Jean Charlot.
 In Charlot's studio, Willis was introduced to the geometric and organic connections between art and nature, analyzing plants, buds, and flowers to discover nature's intrinsic geometry.
 This understanding of the relationship between geometry, nature, and beauty would later influence her humanistic design approach to architecture.

 In 1956, Willis pioneered a technique for sand cast mural panels, including a panel used in the Shell Bar at the Royal Hawaiian Hilton.
 The Shell Bar, also designed by Willis, became a backdrop in the television series Hawaiian Eye.